dmorgorg/scs/src/posts/2025-06-09-Aragon-III.md

   />
 </div>

 <p>I ended up on a gravel road, then a paved one, for the rest of the ride.
 A town I went through had an open store so I had a couple of coolish cans of juice.
 Late in the day, I arrived in Jerica.
-At the hotel, there were the four bikers who had, or had not, hoped to be in Valencia tonight!</p>
+At the hotel, there were the four bikers who had, or maybe had not, expected to be in Valencia tonight!</p>

 </section>